Skinny Bitch: A No-Nonsense, Tough-Love Guide for Savvy Girls Who Want To Stop Eating Crap and Start Looking Fabulous!

-The Sun newspaper also said “if you follow it to the letter then you will lose weight but for your average woman it's not particularly easy to follow.”
+The Sun newspaper also said, “if you follow it to the letter then you will lose weight but for your average woman it's not particularly easy to follow.”
 Ahh…but it is easy to follow.
 It’s just that most women won’t.

-This book actually contains a lot of common sense and presents it in a really entertaining, yet hard hitting manner.
+This book contains a lot of common sense and presents it in a really entertaining, yet hard hitting manner.

 The nature of the advice is simple.
 Stay away from processed food, meat, eggs and dairy.

-It’s just that in our modern day world, most people have forgotten the fact that real food grown in the ground is the healthiest.
+It’s just that in our modern-day world, most people have forgotten the fact that real food grown in the ground is the healthiest.
 But hopefully, after reading this book, most will be able to take a different look at our terrible western diet of processed food, red meat and an overload of dairy.
 “Have No Faith: Governmental Agencies Don’t Give a Shit About Your Health.”

 The book is written with an angry attitude about our current unhealthy diets, but behind the attitude is solid guidance for living a healthy lifestyle that promotes moderate exercise, eating organic whole grains, fruit and vegetables and encourages women to work towards eating and feeling “clean and pure and energised.”

 “Don’t be a cheap asshole.
 Yeah, yeah, yeah, organic produce is usually more expensive than conventional produce.
-But we spend countless dollars on clothes, jewellery, manicures, magazines, rent or mortgages, car payment and other bullshit.
+But we spend countless dollars on clothes, jewelry, manicures, magazines, rent or mortgages, car payment and other bullshit.
 Surely our health and our bodies (we only get one body) are more important than anything else in our lives.”

 I love this book because it’s both an awakening and a kick up the backside about how bad our diet is, and how deplorable the processing of food is (the bit that we usually don’t see).